 The forest is open year-round for snowshoeing and winter hiking.
 Trails are not groomed for skiing.
 A snowmobile trail crosses part of the property.

-The opening and closing of snowmobile trails is at the discretion of each county.
+The opening and closing of snowmobile trails are at the discretion of each county.
 Snowmobile trails that cross DNR lands are opened and closed consistent with the surrounding county (or counties).
 Whenever possible, the opening and closing of snowmobile trails is done on a county-wide basis; however, localized conditions may require localized trail opening and closing.
 It is the responsibility of the county to provide notification about the status of snowmobile trails.
-The Travel Wisconsin Snow Conditions Report [exit DNR], and local club and county snowmobile web pages [exit DNR] and telephone hotlines will provide the most current information.
+The Travel Wisconsin Snow Conditions Report, local club and county snowmobile web pages and telephone hotlines will provide the most current information.